ForwardStory/forwardstory.github.io/work/index.md

 ---

 # Sample Listing of Work
-_This is a broader sampling of my projects.
+_This is broader sampling of my projects.
 Details available upon request._

 ## Campaigns – Multi-Channel
 - **Child Health Day**